MEDIA

 The clock is ticking for the historic National Opera House in Pittsburgh.

-If owner Jonnet Solomon isn’t able to raise a final $7 million to restore the house in the next 12 months, much of the construction accomplished to date will have to be redone, setting a decades-long, multimillion dollar restoration project back another year or more.
+If owner Jonnet Solomon isn’t able to raise a final $7 million to restore the house in the next 12 months, much of the construction accomplished to date will have to be redone, setting a decades-long, multi-million dollar restoration project back another year or more.

 Pittsburgh Post Gazette